-Wisconsin Governor Tony Evers has issued a state-wide mask mandate.
+Wisconsin Governor Tony Evers has issued an extension for a state-wide mask mandate.
 The order calls for the wearing of masks for anyone age five and up for all enclosed spaces except a person’s home.
 The new order also applies to outdoor bars and restaurants, except when people are eating or drinking.
-The order is in effect from Saturday, August 1st through Monday, September 28th.
+The order is in effect through Wednesday, November 21, 2020.

 Throughout the coming weeks, the team at Wello is committed to bringing you well-being content through Facebook Live chats, written community stories, and webinars all geared towards helping your well-being during this unique time of crisis guided by our well-being framework.

 As part of Wello's 2019 Community Health and Well-being Survey, a group of individuals representative of Brown County signed up to receive ongoing questions throughout the year.
 The following shows the responses of two COVID-19 related questions.
 For more COVID-19 related response, visit our Panel page.

 Percentage of respondents who felt social distancing for slowing the spread was "very or extremely important."

 Percentage of respondents who felt their personal risk of catching the virus was "medium, high or very high."

 These are individuals, businesses, or organizations that deserve to be recognized for their continued efforts to build community, share kindness, and restore hope during this time of uncertainty.
 Submit your Well-Being Hero stories by emailing us at email@example.com.